 Help them understand that the images they see on social media are often edited and don’t represent reality.
 Second, encourage your kids to follow a diverse group of people on social media to expose them to various perspectives.

-And limit screen time overall to reduce the time spent scrolling through social media feeds.
+Limit screen time overall to reduce the time spent scrolling through social media feeds.

 There are both positive and negative effects of social media influencers on youth.
 On the positive side, social media influencers can be a great source of inspiration for young people.